rust-lang/book/src/ch10-01-syntax.md

 process when compiling your code. *Monomorphization* means taking code that uses generic type parameters and generating code that is specific for each concrete type that is used with the generic code.
-Monomorphization is why Rust's generics are extremely efficient at runtime.
-Consider this code that uses the standard library's `Option`:
+Monomorphization is why Rust’s generics are extremely efficient at runtime.
+Consider this code that uses the standard library’s `Option`:

 ```rust
 let integer = Some(5);